Blog & Reflections

 This post introduced the four Creative Non‑Negotiables: time, space, patterns, and rest – and why real recovery requires more than insight alone.

-In the next post, we’ll begin with the first of these non‑negotiables: time – not how to find more of it, but why creativity requires a fundamentally different relationship with time after burnout.
+In the next post, “Why Creativity Requires a New Relationship with Time”, we’ll begin with the first of these non‑negotiables: time – not how to find more of it, but why creativity requires a fundamentally different relationship with time after burnout.

 We’ll explore why postponing creativity until “someday” quietly erodes trust, and how gentle, imperfect claims on time can help creativity belong to real life again.